kiwitcms/Kiwi/docs/source/guide/testcase.rst

 #.
 Click the Plans to clone this Test Case to.
 #.
 Select **Case Properties**:

-   -  Create a Copy - Unchecking will create a link to the selected Test Case.
+   -  Create a copy - Unchecking will create a link to the selected Test Case.
    -  Keep original author - untick to make current user the author.
-   -  Copy the component to new product - unchecking will remove component from the cloned Test Case.
+   -  Copy test case components to the product of selected Test Plan (Unchecking will remove components from copied test case).
+   -  Copy test case attachments (Unchecking will remove attachments of copied test case).

 #.
 Click **Clone**.